iOS & Android · Case Study

 One phone, one workflow

-A participant never has to open a second tool.
-A parole officer or counselor does not have to juggle Zoom, a spreadsheet and a paper card.
+A participant never has to open a second tool, and a parole officer or counsellor does not have to juggle Zoom, a spreadsheet and a paper card.
+Everything, from scheduling a session to verifying who attended, lives in the same app, which is the whole point of replacing the paper card in the first place.

 My Meeting Card home dashboard with feature tiles